Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers

-Note that we will \emph{not} certify that the spectral gap of the Hamiltonian is at least some $\Delta$, but only that the ground state energy estimate is correct up to $\epsilon$ under the promise that the initial state had an overlap with the ground space of at least $\eta>0$.
-Certifying the spectral gap would require additional assumptions on the initial state and its support on the first excited state.
-To make this point clear, consider the case in which the initial state is $\rho=\ketbra{E_0}{E_0}$, i.e. the ground state.
-In this case, it is not difficult to see that our algorithm already outputs the correct estimate with access to controlled evolution times of order $\mathcal{O}(1)$, as $E_0$ will be the maximum of $p\ast n_\sigma$ for all $\sigma>0$, where $n_\sigma$ is again a Gaussian with standard deviation $\sigma$.
-Thus, given such an initial state and enough samples, our algorithm will always output the correct estimate regardless of the circuit depth.
-On the other hand, it is clear that the state $\rho$ cannot give us any information about the spectral gap of the Hamiltonian.
-In short, our test will only certify that the estimate of the energy was within a tolerated error.
+Additionally, note that we do \emph{not} certify that the spectral gap of the Hamiltonian is at least some value \( \Delta \); rather, we certify only that the ground state energy estimate is accurate within \( \epsilon \), under the promise that the initial state has an overlap of at least \( \eta > 0 \) with the ground space.
+Certifying the spectral gap would require further assumptions about the initial state and its overlap with the first excited state.
+To clarify this point, consider the case where the initial state is \( \rho = \ketbra{E_0}{E_0} \), i.e., the ground state.
+In this scenario, it is straightforward to see that our algorithm yields the correct estimate with controlled evolution times of order \( \mathcal{O}(1) \).
+Thus, given this initial state and sufficient samples, our algorithm will always produce the correct estimate, regardless of circuit depth.
+Conversely, it is evident that the state \( \rho \) provides no information about the spectral gap of the Hamiltonian.
+In summary, our test will certify only that the energy estimate lies within an acceptable error margin.

-Intuitively speaking, our algorithm outputs a correct estimate whenever $\sigma$ is small enough to make sure that the contribution of the other energies in $n_\sigma$ at $E_0$ is sufficiently suppressed to make sure that we have a peak close to the ground state.
-If we have pollution from other energies, then they will make the peak around $E_0$ wider than if not.
+Consider the mixture of Gaussians $p\ast n_\sigma$.
+If $\sigma$ is small enough to make sure that the contribution of the other energies in $n_\sigma$ at $E_0$ is sufficiently suppressed, then we have a peak close to the ground state energy.
+Otherwise, we have pollution from other energies, and they will make the peak around $E_0$ wider than if not.